 IPS will only take on your work if we feel we can sell it, so the first step is to send us

-- details of where the book has already been sold (if you know this)
+• details of where the book has already been sold, if it was previously published

-- and a self-addressed, stamped envelope, if you need the material returned.
+• and a self-addressed, stamped envelope, if you need to post your submission to us and want it returned.

 Please follow us on...